To heal ourselves, we first need to understand our basic nature.

 As noted above, the Mind exists as "neural electrical transmissions" within the brain.
 I call this the 'software' that requires a healthy hardware (i.e. Brain) to run properly.

-In reality, psychological symptoms develop due to a complex interplay between external & internal environment, previous or current stressful events, expectations, desires, medical illnesses, nutrition imbalances, toxins, etc.
+In reality, psychological symptoms develop due to a complex interplay between external & internal environment, previous or current stressful events, expectations, beliefs, desires, medical illnesses, nutrition imbalances, toxins, etc.

 Anti-depressants increase serotonin in *all* areas of the body (including gut and brain).
 This triggers not only side effects but the body (including the brain) also starts to down-regulate the number of receptors, thus creating a new balance and also making the medication eventually ineffective.
 Coming off the medication will now be even harder because the brain does not have the necessary number of receptors to work effectively without medication - i.e. the person becomes drug dependent.